 In any case, the magic happens in that sweet spot where Cost, Performance and Simplicity are perfectly balanced according to your needs.
 Keep in mind through, that, as the case with most technologies, whatever you choose today will probably be outdated sooner than you expect, so make sure to reassess your options on the ongoing basis.

-Criteria for selecting the best Data Warehouse
+Types of Data Warehouse: Criteria for selecting the best for you

 - Cloud vs. on-prem